The value of diverse cultural content is a driver for sustainable organizations — and sustainable economies

 Steven Kamenar / Unsplash

 How does a leadership tradition rooted in power and control affect our response to social innovation and climate change?
-Fear of the consequences of continuing to ignore our impact on climate change, coupled with growing unease with existing structures and systems, from organizations to governments, is being clearly expressed by various groups, especially the younger generations.
-Some rely on laws, rules, and regulations to guide their actions, but beyond those activists, there are many forms of support, from vocal advocacy to silent understanding.
-In response to this widespread awareness, governments are introducing new sustainability and accessibility regulations.
-Consulting firms are posting their ESG credentials on their websites, and companies are trying to address this societal concern with equity initiatives and greenwashing.
-However, many of these efforts are short-term rather than substantial interventions to drive meaningful change.
+Fear of the consequences of continuing to ignore our impact on climate change, coupled with growing discomfort with existing structures and systems, from organizations to governments, is being clearly expressed by various groups composed mainly of younger generations.
+Some refer to laws, rules, and regulations to keep their actions at bay, but besides those activists, there are various forms of allies, from declared support to understanding in silence.
+Aside from this broad awareness, a wave of new regulations concerning sustainability and accessibility from governmental institutions is underway.
+There is hardly any consulting firm that does not post ESG on their websites or any industry that does not attempt to respond to this societal discomfort and doubt with equity and greenwashing.
+Still, most are short-term initiatives and not substantial interventions to initialize highly needed change processes.
 What is standing in the way?

 The feel after the facts

-Simply put, top-down, imposed leadership can’t control those bottom-up movements.
-Once a tipping point is reached, people’s thoughts, feelings, and desires can have a powerful impact.
-For far too long, systemic changes have been minimal while individuals have been asked to make sacrifices.
-This has played into the hands of those who have continued with business as usual, whether because of the difficulty to change or for the sheer advantage of doing so.
-Now we have reached a point where our happiness is at stake.
-What can we desire when rivers run dry and we fear yet another, even hotter summer?
-How do we cope with growing uncertainty while our trust in leadership is evaporating?
+In simple terms, those bottom-up movements can’t be controlled by top-down, imposed leadership.
+What people think, feel, and desire can be quite impactful once a turning point is reached.
+For far too long, little systemic changes but sacrifices imposed on the individual played into the cards of who went on with business as usual, whether for the difficulty to change or for the sheer benefit of doing so.
+Now, we have got to a point where our happiness is on the line.
+What can we desire when the rivers are dry, when we fear yet another, even hotter summer?
+How do we cope with growing uncertainty while our trust in leadership evaporates?

-We are no longer in a situation where raising awareness is enough; we must now confront substantial changes that affect our lives.
-We are used to controlling our environment, using a lot of energy to heat our homes in winter and cool them in summer.
-But now we have lost control: even our solar panels are made in China.
+We are not in a situation where it makes sense to just think about raising awareness anymore; we are in a situation in which we must deal with substantial changes that affect our lives.
+We are used to control; we make it hot in winter and cold in summer, using a lot of energy to do so.
+And we have now run out of control, as even solar panels are produced in China.

-In our organizations, the desire to dominate, control, and enjoy ourselves individually or within limited groups is waning.
-Self-centric, frontal leadership approaches that use any contribution to validate their principles and ideas are running out of fuel.
-We can observe the inability to accept and integrate diverse perspectives, almost always viewed as threats to one’s own ideas and identity.
-Nostalgia is used to justify maintaining power and control.
-But there is also a paradox: change is needed to maintain a struggling system.
-For example, we need immigration to sustain our economies, which are suffering from demographic change.
+In our organizational structures, the desire to dominate, control, and enjoy ourselves individually or within restricted groups is fainting.
+A director’s approach with self-centric, frontal leadership that uses any contributions to confirm one’s own principles and ideas is running out of fuel.
+We can see the incapacity to accept and integrate diverse perspectives, which are nearly always perceived as threats to one’s own ideas and identity, and nostalgia, which is used to legitimize keeping power and control.
+There is also a paradox: the realization that change is needed to maintain a struggling system.
+We need immigration to sustain economies that are suffering from demographic change.
 To go on with the same, we need others.

 Illustration by Francesca Ragazzi